 We've tramped around public parks, natural landscapes and preserves, wineries, lodging properties and nurseries looking for exquisite garden-like layouts with paths, manicured beds or wildlife sanctuaries, garden ornamentation or interpretive signage.
 Here are some of the best gardens for strolling during these temperamental spring months — and the best places for gardening inspiration too!

-Along with bountiful grapes, the Pfeiffers have cultivated a beautiful "water garden" adjacent their tasting room and event pavilion.
-Enjoy the little ponds and water features interlaced with manicured pathways and lush landscaping.
+Along with bountiful grapes, the Pfeiffers have cultivated a beautiful "water garden" adjacent their wine tasting room and event pavilion.
+Open for special events or during tasting room hours, enjoy the little ponds and water features interlaced with manicured pathways and lush landscaping.
 If the sun is shining, enjoy a glass of wine in the garden; but if it is sprinkling you can always take cover in the spacious and elegant pavilion by the roaring fireplace!
 The joy of wine country in the spring is further enhanced by early daffodils blooming along the roadside and a visit to Camas Country Mill's bakery with its educational, potted exhibit of varying grains.

 Hendricks Park is a well-cared for showcase of the region's gorgeous rhododendrons and many other native plants.
 Always green and lush, with views of the cityscape, this garden park is delightful year-round.
 The rhododendrons peak in May, making that the most colorful month, but even before or after their voluptuous blooms, enjoy the varied hues of green and native plantings.
 The garden features large open lawns and level paths that adjoin steep and narrow paths crisscrossing the hillside.
 Woodsy trails connect to the garden area for those seeking a more vigorous hiking experience.